dknight/whoopee/2025-04-28 design-patterns-in-lua.md

 # Design patterns in Lua

+!!! tip
+    Use design patterns to solve real-world problems, do not adapt your code to the problem.

 Design patterns are common ways to solve problems that come up often in software development.
 They are like blueprints/guides you can adjust to fit specific challenges and common tasks in the code.